 Most students have eight blocks per year.
 Some subjects require extra time, like languages, many of which are offered as “double blocks,” in 7-week chunks.
 The majority of courses have fewer than 25 students, unless they are team-taught by 2 professors.
 Because of the close relationships developed by intensive study, students generally call professors by their first names.
 Just like in other colleges, students admit that sometimes you will end up with a course you hate.
 But with the Block Plan, you’re done with it in just a few weeks.

 Students say that the block plan helps to lessen the stress of finals – while their friends at other colleges are studying for four or five finals and rushing to finish end-of-the-semester papers, they are only studying for one final, as they have completed their other three courses of the semester.

-Top majors at CC include bio, economics, political science and geology.
+Top majors at Colorado College include bio, economics, political science and geology.
 There is no core curriculum.

-Financial aid at CC is generous – they guarantee that they will meet full demonstrated need.
+Colorado College is generous with financial aid, guaranteeing that they will meet full demonstrated need.
 Financial aid also stays in place when students study abroad – for a block or a semester or year with another college program.

 Fay and Evelyn have both visited Colorado College’s beautiful campus; you can scroll through all of our photos below.